|Feature Films 1984 - present

 Bearded and hobbling when we first see him, Joe at least gets to clean himself up a bit before the dangerous criminal subplot has him getting kicked in the nuts by Richard Pryor.
 Pryor’s busy masquerading as a doctor in an island hospital threatened by a hurricane.
-Available on video/DVD.
+Available on DVD.

 |Private War (1988)

 Dir.
 Frank DiPalma

 Joe proves he’s made of the right stuff when surprisingly cast as a hardcore military psycho in this action film that ends up playing like a slasher movie.
 Available on video.
-Also on cable as Operation Paratrooper.
+AKA Operation Paratrooper.

 Dir.
 Blake Edwards

 Joe holds his own as gangster Dutch Schultz opposite James Garner, Malcolm McDowell and Bruce Willis in the fictionalized story of the legendary Wyatt Earp coming to Hollywood to coach the legendary Tom Mix on playing him in the movies.
-Available on video/DVD.
+Out-of-print, but still available on DVD.

 Dir.
 John Waters